webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Distortion.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Distortion
+>2  Intellect

 You modify how a willing creature within short range reflects light for one minute.
 The target rapidly shifts between its normal appearance and a blot of darkness.
 The target has an asset on Speed defense rolls until the effect wears off.
 Action to initiate.